danieliniguezv/solidity-expert/homework-4/homework-4.md

 2. Install [Foundry](https://book.getfoundry.sh/) and create a new project.
 Run the tests supplied.

-3. Create a new project and fork the mainnet.
+3. Using Foundry create a new project and fork the mainnet.
 Using the command line retrieve a property such as the latest block number.